 Step 2: Create a list of core competences

-Step 2 involves creating a list of the competences required within a department or for a specific role or job.
+The second step involves creating a list of the competences currently present and required within a department or for a specific role or job.
 What do staff members need to have mastered in order to perform these jobs or roles properly?

 Step 3: Categorize specific competences